QNG1: Gene

+Tissue distribution

 Expression of this gene is highest in the duodenum and small intestine, and it is also expressed in 24 other tissues.

-22 variants have been annotated in the NIH Database, ClinVar, linked to disease conditions such as seizures, developmental delay, and muscular hypotonia.

-Protein
+Structure

 Queuosine salvage protein is 341 amino acids long with a molecular weight of 39,029 daltons and an isoelectric point of 5.61.
-It is a member of the DUF2419 superfamily.
-The DUF position on the human protein is from amino acid 53 to 341.
+The crystal structures of wild-type human QNG1 and QNG1 in complex with queuine have been deposited with the Protein Data Bank under accession numbers 7UGK and 8DL3.